aws-solutions-library-samples/guidance-for-self-healing-code-on-aws/README.md

-# Guidance for Self-Healing Code on AWS guidance
+# Guidance for Self-Healing Code on AWS

 ## Table of Contents